gizinski-jacek/inventory-app/README.md

 Github repo can be found [here](https://github.com/gizinski-jacek/inventory-app).

-This repo is live on [Heroku](https://inventory-app-68413.herokuapp.com).
+Live demo can be found on [Heroku](https://inventory-app-68413.herokuapp.com).

 ## Getting Started